tekknolagi/tekknolagi.github.com/_posts/2026-01-17-multiple-entry.md

 transforming the stack machine bytecode into a high-level graph-based intermediate representation called HIR.

-We use a more or less typical control-flow graph (CFG) in HIR.
+We use a more or less typical[^ebb] control-flow graph (CFG) in HIR.
 We have a compilation unit, `Function`, which has multiple basic blocks, `Block`.
 Each block contains multiple instructions, `Insn`.
-HIR is always in SSA form, and we use the variant of SSA with block parameters.
+HIR is always in SSA form, and we use the variant of SSA with block parameters instead of phi nodes.

+[^ebb]: We use extended basic blocks (EBBs), but this doesn't matter for this
+    post.
+It makes dominators and predecessors slightly more complicated (now you have dominating *instructions*), but that's about it as far as I can tell.
+We'll see how they fare in the face of more complicated analysis later.

 Where it gets weird, though, is our handling of multiple entrypoints.
 See, YARV handles default positional parameters (but *not* default keyword parameters) by